The Thomas Chatterton Society

 “Bristol City Council has done an excellent job in the preservation and renovation of Chatterton’s House and we look forward with excitement to the successful long-term use of the birthplace of “Bristol’s Shakespeare”.”

-Michael Doble, BSc (Hons) AMInstLM Chairman ‘The Thomas Chatterton Society’
+Michael Doble, Chairman ‘The Thomas Chatterton Society’

 END PRESS RELEASE